mayank148/timesheetapp/README.md

 To run frontend code on windows:
 1. Go to the respective directory timesheetapp/frontend.
-2. Run "npm insatll" to install all modules.
+2. Run "npm install" to install all modules.
 3. Run "npm start" to start the frontend application.

 Once the application is started, please create a new user for accessing the dashboard.\